elastic/apm/specs/agents/tracing-spans.md

 ### Span outcome

-The `outcome` property denotes whether the span represents a success or a failure.
+The `outcome` property denotes whether the span represents a success or failure, it is used to compute error rates to calling external services (exit spans) from the monitored application.
 It supports the same values as `transaction.outcome`.

-The only semantic difference is that client errors set the `outcome` to `"failure"`.
-Agents should try to determine the outcome for spans created by auto instrumentation, which is especially important for exit spans (spans representing requests to other services).
+This property is optional to preserve backwards compatibility, thus it is allowed to omit it or use a `null` value.

-If an agent doesn't report the `outcome` (or reports `null`), the APM Server will set it based on `context.response.status_code`.
-If the status code is not available, then it will be set to `"unknown"`.
+If an agent does not report the `outcome` property (or use a `null` value), then the outcome will be set according to HTTP response status if available, or `unknown` if not available.
+This allows a server-side fallback for existing agents that might not report `outcome`.

 While the transaction outcome lets you reason about the error rate from the service's point of view, other services might have a different perspective on that.